undergrad-partner-school

 Overall, Dartmouth College offers a well-rounded educational experience that combines academic excellence with a strong sense of community.
 Students benefit from a rigorous curriculum, dedicated faculty, and myriad opportunities for personal and intellectual growth.
 With its close-knit community, stunning campus, and commitment to undergraduate education, Dartmouth College stands as a highly respected institution and a rewarding choice for students seeking a transformative college experience.

-Dartmouth College is a private university located in Hanover, NH.
-Its campus is 269 acres in size.
-This academic institution uses a quarterly calendar.
-The selection process is very rigorous, with an acceptance rate of merely 6%.
-The freshman retention rate at Dartmouth College is 98% and the six-year graduation rate is 95%.
+Located in Hanover, NH, Dartmouth College is a private university.
+This school uses a quarterly calendar.
+It has an acceptance rate of 5%.
+The freshman retention rate at Dartmouth College is 98.4% and the six-year graduation rate is 95%.

 For freshmen, the application deadline for this school is January 3.
 For transfer students, the application deadline is March 1.